fabbricadigitale/react-admin-template/README.md

 The following components are provided to allow further customization of `react-admin`:

-+ A custom `Layout` component.
-Currently only used to allow for a custom menu.
-+ A custom `Menu` component.
++ A custom `Logout` component.
 Adds a `My Account` button to allow the currently logged in user to modify its profile.
 + A custom `theme`
 + A **JSON API data client**.
 A data client compatible with [JSON API Resources](http://jsonapi-resources.com)
 + A **JWT auth client**.
 An authentication & authorization client compatible with [JSON Web Tokens](https://jwt.io/) for managing and verifying user tokens